saitodisse/itau2moneylog/README.md

-Itau copy-and-paste converter to moneylog
+Itaú copy-and-paste converter to moneylog
 ==========================

-Helps to convert your itau 'extrato' to moneylog format
+Helps to convert your itau 'extrato' to moneylog-beta format (http://aurelio.net/moneylog/beta/)

+- this tool will work well with Firefox
+- you have to use "por periodo" on Itaú web-site
+- not tested on windows

 #### Install